 Aldolase blood test

 Aldolase is a protein (called an enzyme) that helps break down certain sugars to produce energy.
-It is found in high amount in muscle tissue.
+It is found in high amount in muscle and liver tissue.

 A test can be done to measure the amount of aldolase in your blood.

 You may be told not to eat or drink anything for 6 to 12 hours before the test.
 You may be also told to avoid vigorous exercise for 12 hours before the test.
 Your health care provider will tell you if it is necessary to stop taking any medicines that may interfere with this test.
 Tell your provider about all the medicines you are taking, both prescription and nonprescription.

 How the Test will Feel

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 Why the Test is Performed

 This test is done to diagnose or monitor muscle or liver damage.